Cat404x/talons-/README.md

 ## Disclaimer

 This tool is for educational purposes only.
-Users are responsible for ensuring their use of this script complies with all applicable laws and platform policies.
+Users are responsible for ensuring their use of this script complies with all applicable laws

-You can now add this content to your `README.md` file in the repository.